 You have probably already figured out that you can’t pull 50h weeks and feel good about yourself.
 You also know that you have tasks that you need to complete regardless of the change you are trying to initiate.
 Which means you have a choice – you can either work faster and harder to make time for taking the necessary steps for the change or you can make time at the expense of your routine tasks.

-The research shows that taking the first option and squeezing extra effort out of yourself will make you more feel more drained.
-You’ll be more tired than usual at the end of your workday, and - not surprisingly - you’ll also be more passive at home.
+The research shows time management is important.
+And that taking the first option and squeezing extra effort out of yourself will make you more feel more drained.
+You’ll be more tired than usual at the end of your workday, and – not surprisingly – you’ll also be more passive at home.
 You’ll be too tired to be anything more than a couch potato.
 And that sucks.

 2. People don’t like change

 There are many reasons why people don’t like change.
 It can be the feeling of loss of control, the concerns about competence or something as simple as fear of more work.

 As we are feeling more and more pressed for time, no one is yearning for a tool to change things around and add to their task list.
 What’s even suckier, people can blame you since you were the one that initiated the change.

 3. Your motivations are questionable

 While many variables can make you think about initiating change, most of them will make you feel strained.
 According to research, everything from external pressures such as gaining rewards or avoiding punishment to internal pressures such as gaining approval and recognition or avoiding feeling guilt and shame are sucky kind of motivations for proactive actions.

 All of those described earlier are controlled motivations and initiating change solely because of controlled motivations, will likely put you in the risk of job strain.
 While you can survive in the hopes of gaining a raise or a promotion for some time, it’s not a long-term solution.